What happens when my fixed-rate mortgage ends?

 Yes, you can change your fixed-rate mortgage to a variable-rate one.

-While a fixed rate provides more financial stability, certainty and protection from rising interest rates, a variable rate can be ideal if you're looking for a flexible, short-term plan.
+While a fixed-rate provides more financial stability, certainty and protection from rising interest rates, a variable rate can be more suitable if you're looking for a flexible, short-term plan.

 Read our guide Should I fix my mortgage or go variable? for more information.